 Top Snack Pick: TIE – Sprinkles, Gideon’s Bakehouse, & Amorette’s Patisserie

 Sprinkles has a cupcake ATM.
 Need I say more?
-Gideon’s Bakehouse just opened and their specialty cookies weigh half a pound!
+Gideon’s Bakehouse has specialty cookies that weigh half a pound!
 But be warned, there’s a waitlist to get in on busy days.

 Amorette’s Patisserie may seem like a surprising choice, but this artistic bakery has incredible looking (and tasting!) character dome cakes and decorative treats.
-But Amorette’s also knows what’s cool!
-The bakery has been releasing different television-shaped cakes for every episode of Marvel’s WandaVision on Disney+!
+But Amorette’s also knows what’s cool, frequently offering Marvel and Star Wars themed mini cakes.

 Top Pick: Beaches & Cream Soda Shop